nandorojo/expo-next-monorepo/README.md

 Minimal monorepo with Expo/React Native Web + Next.js + TypeScript.
 Uses yarn workspaces.

-> This repo uses older versions of Expo/Next.
-You can easily upgrade them in your `packages/expo-app` folder.

 # Folders

 - `packages/components` (import as `@shared/components`)